-Description: American Toads are typically 2-31⁄2 in (5.1-9 cm) in body length.
+Description: American Toads are typically $2-3\frac{1}{2}$ in (5.1-9 cm) in body length.
 The skin is warty.
 The pupils of the eyes are horizontally elliptical.
 The color on the dorsal and lateral surfaces is variable, ranging from gray to brown or reddish, and may be uniform or variously spotted and mottled with dark gray blotches.
 Most dark dorsal blotches encompass only one or two warts.
 The belly is light.
-Cranial crests are areas.
+Cranial crests are prominent on adults.
+Tadpoles are small and uniform black, with a rounded snout.